diahellfire/pysonofflan/README.rst

       A cli tool for controlling Sonoff Smart Switches/Plugs in LAN Mode.

     Options:
   --host TEXT         IP address or hostname of the device to connect to.
   --device_id TEXT    Device ID of the device to connect to.
+  --api_key TEXT      api key for the device to connect to.
+  --outlet TEXT       Number of channel
-      --inching TEXT       Number of seconds of "on" time if this is an Inching/Momentary switch.
+  --inching TEXT      Number of seconds of "on" time if this is an
+                      Inching/Momentary switch.
+  --wait TEXT         time to wait for listen.
-      -l, --level LVL  Either CRITICAL, ERROR, WARNING, INFO or DEBUG --help               Show this message and exit.
+  -l, --loglevel LVL  Either CRITICAL, ERROR, WARNING, INFO or DEBUG --version           Show the version and exit.
-      --api_key KEY        Needed for devices not in DIY mode.
-See https://pysonofflanr3.readthedocs.io/encryption.html
+  --help              Show this message and exit.

     Commands:
       discover  Discover devices in the network